 Given an oracle for a problem $B$, can we solve $A$ efficiently by making oracle calls to $B$?
 If yes, then $A\subseteq B$.

 Here, an oracle is nothing but a black-box subroutine for efficiently solving a problem.
-We do not need to bother about the internal mechanisms of the oracle itself - we just have to use the oracle’s existence.
+The beauty of reductions lie in the fact that we do not need to bother about the internal mechanisms of the oracle itself.
+Nor do we have to worry about construct the oracle itself.
+We simply have to use the oracle’s existence.
+Implicitly, reduction is a two-step process.
+Suppose $A\subseteq B$.

 Reductions